-- > Pinch their nose and lift their chin - Place your mouth over their mouth and make a lip seal - Blow a slow, firm breath every five seconds (for adults) or three seconds (for infants).
-Make sure that the chest is rising with each breath; if not, reposition the head - Wait 5-10 seconds before checking for breathing again - > Continue the process until they are breathing again (or emergency help arrives).
+- After 30 compressions - Pinch their nose and lift their chin, (neutral head alignment for infant) - > Place your mouth over their mouth and or nose, make a seal - Blow 2 breaths for adults and children, 2 puffs for infants.
+Make sure that the chest is rising with each breath.
+Breaths should take less than 5 seconds. - Back to compressions and continue the process until they are breathing again (or emergency help arrives).